-The Cerro Verde community has about 45 families and a population of approximately 225 people.
+The Cerro Verde community in Ecuador has about 45 families and a population of approximately 225 people.
 The community’s main economic activity is farming corn in the rainy season.
 Some in the community travel into nearby Rocafuerte City to work in construction.
 Subsistence farming and raising small livestock are also common.

 Currently the community does not have a nearby water source.
 There is a cistern centrally located in the community.
-Water to fill the cistern is purchase and delivered to the community.
+Water to fill the cistern is purchased and delivered to the community.
 The EWB-USA Atlanta Professional Chapter will work with the community and EIA to engineer a solution that will help to provide a sustainable and safe supply of water to the community.

 The EWB Atlanta team traveled to Ecuador in April 2018 to assess the water supply in the community of Cerro Verde.
 The EWB team partnered with the NGO, Engineers in Action (EIA) including a project manager and a translator who accompanied us on this trip.

 The primary focus of the trip was to collect the data to better understand the community’s water supply challenges and to initiate a partnership with the community and the local municipality.
 As part of the assessment the team collected the following data.